eBook format 101: How to create an eBook that doesn’t suck.

 Perhaps surprisingly, most of the questions we get asked about eBook formatting and conversion seem to stem from the fact that lots of writers have still never read an eBook.
 They’re unaware of the benefits and limitations of digital books.
 They have not seen how text behaves on various eReading devices.

-For those of you who aren’t sure about how line-spacing, font size, pagination, and word-count actually work in eBooks, I recommend going to Barnes & Noble or Best Buy or a Mac Store and trying out an eReader.
-You don’t have to buy one, of course.
-But just a little experience with a Kindle, Nook, iPad, or Kobo will probably answer 75% of your basic eBook format questions.
+For those of you who aren’t sure about how line-spacing, font size, and word-count actually work in eBooks, I recommend going to Barnes & Noble or Best Buy or a Mac store and trying out an eReader.
+You don’t have to buy one — just a little experience with a Kindle, Nook, iPad, or Kobo will probably answer 75 percent of your basic eBook format questions.

-As for the other 25% of your questions, here goes…
+As for the other 25 percent of your questions, here goes…

 What’s the difference between a fixed layout eBook and a regular eBook?

 A standard eBook, usually in ePUB format, uses real-time flowable text so you can read it on any eReader and adjust the font size and style to fit your reading preferences.
 There is no set pagination with a standard eBook because the number of words displayed per page can change based on user settings and the screen size of the particular device.